shannonpeng/shannonpeng.com/app/content/projects/zooming-away.md

 </div>

-Through interacting with Rachel over the video call and flipping through the guide to determine the correct console commands, you can stabilize Rachel's space capsule and help steer her back on course.
+Through interacting with Rachel over video call and flipping through the guide to determine the correct console commands, you can stabilize Rachel's space capsule and help steer her back on course.
 But can you repair everything in under 10 minutes?

-And be careful — putting in too many incorrect commands can damage the system and force it to reset, causing you to lose time!
+Be careful — putting in too many incorrect commands can damage the system and force it to reset, causing you to lose time!

 ## How It Works